AlistairDriscoll/project-2/README.md

 ## Future improvements

 A few things to add in the future include a feature where the user can play against another player.
-I originally chose this project becuase me and my friends settle a lot of arguments (who buys the first round when we're at the pub, who takes the first go when we're playing pool, etc) with a game of rock paper scissors, so I thought a computer version would be a fun way to solve these problems from now on.
+I originally chose this project because me and my friends settle a lot of arguments (who buys the first round when we're at the pub, who takes the first go when we're playing pool, etc) with a game of rock paper scissors, so I thought a computer version would be a fun way to solve these problems from now on.
 I therefore wanted to implement a names system where users can enter their names, and a score system where both users are trying to become the first to get three points.
-I could also reference some private jokes we share together in my friend group also to add some humor to this project me and my mates could enjoy.
-A final one could be to add colouring to the announcement, so if the player lost then the 'loss' that would be on the results page could maybe be in red writing, and 'win' could be written in gold might be an idea also.
+I could also reference some private jokes we share in my friend group to add some humor to this project that me and my mates could enjoy.
+A final one could be to add coloring to the announcement, so if the player lost then the 'loss' that would be on the results page could maybe be in red writing, and 'win' could be written in gold might be an idea also.